Home

 personal values change.

 However, at the end of life, it may not be possible to thoroughly evaluate all of these options.
-The death journeyer no longer has the same energy to consider options, or may be incapable of doing so.
+The Death Journeyer no longer has the same energy to consider options, or may be incapable of doing so.
 Also, the family or carer(s) need to focus entirely on care giving, plus other drains on their energy and time, such as:

 anticipatory, ambiguous and/or disenfranchized grief;